MelanieCrissey/old-melaniecrissey.com/source/blog/slack.markdown

 ![img](/img/showEverything.png)

-The key is that I also aggressively Mute channels where I don't need to participate in every conversation.
+The key is to aggressively Mute channels.
+Mute any channel where you don't need to actively participate in the conversations every day.
+They'll still be there for you later when you need them.

 ![img](/img/mute.png)